-Jutta is 58 years old.
-She is married and has two kids who are currently studying in Berlin and Potsdam.
+Jutta is married and had two kids who are currently studying and working in Bonn and Potsdam.